lainchan/lainchan/README.md

 This project is an effort to enable imageboards to host small video clips.
-With modern video compression, it's possible to share much higher-quality videos in a few megabytes than the with animated GIF files.
+With modern video compression, it's possible to share much higher-quality videos in a few megabytes than what you can do with animated GIF files.

 The software here extends [Tinyboard](http://tinyboard.org/) to display metadata and create pseudo-thumbnails for WebM video files.
 It is intended to work on very basic web hosting services, including any hosting service that can run Tinyboard.
-In particular, it does not depend on any video conversion software such as FFmpeg.
-For this reason, it cannot create true thumbnails, but uses pseudo-thumbnails consisting of a single frame extracted from the video.
+In particular, it does not depend on any external video conversion software such as FFmpeg or Libav.
+Rather, it parses the video container to extract a single frame from the video to use in place of a thumbnail.
+If you can run FFmpeg or Libav on your server, it's a good idea to modify this code to use those tools to create true thumbnails; in the future, an option will be added to enable this.

 A board using this code can be found at: http://containerchan.org/tb/demo/

 Be aware that this is beta software.
 Please report any bugs you find.

-The modified Tinyboard templates (post_reply.html and post_thread.html) are subject to the Tinyboard licence (see LICENSE.md).
-The portions of this software not derived from Tinyboard are released into the public domain.
+Much of the code is not specific to Tinyboard, and you are welcome to use it in your own projects.
+See the [core](https://github.com/ccd0/containerchan/tree/core) branch for a version without material from Tinyboard.

 Installation
 ------------